 Announcement caps day of street gun battles between Fatah and Hamas supporters and the killing of a security officer.

-Odeh said that the ceasefire instruction from the two factions would take time to trickle down to the fighters on the ground.
+Odeh earlier said that the ceasefire instruction from the two factions would take time to reach fighters on the ground.

 “We want to examine the will of the people.
 Do they still trust those they have chosen?”

 Abbas said he was still open to the formation of a unity government of technocrats.